-Primary venting system to be used : Jointly agreed smoking rooms: 12.
-Are all crane 'Classification Society' certificates valid ?
+Primary venting system to be used : Jointly agreed smoking rooms: 12 Are all crane 'Classification Society' certificates valid ?
 YES / NO Is the crane operator certified competent & experienced with the ship's equipment?
 YES / NO Is the designed signalman suitably trained & qualified?
 YES / NO

-PILOTS ADVICE TO MASTER :

-- Intended plan of navigation and approach to berth.
-Tugs to be used, location and method of securing.
-Tidal and weather conditions.
+- PILOTS ADVICE TO MASTER : 1.
+Intended plan of navigation and approach to berth.
+2. Tugs to be used, location and method of securing.
+3. Tidal and weather conditions.

 - Anchoring limitation submarine pipelines.

 Traffic condition.

+- 5. Iraffic condition.

-- 6. Mooring arrangement plan.
+6. Mooring arrangement plan.

-- Conditions of use of port.
+7. Conditions of use of port.

-Pilots remarks of any special conditions for handling
+8. Pilots remarks of any special conditions for handling the vessel

-- the vessel 9.
-Manifold seals requirement.
+9. Manifold seals requirement.